finnrk/RotSph/README.md

 I.e., get projection coefficients obtained by projecting wavefunctions on to atomic orbitals on the rotated frame.

+This feature has been implemented (see example/manual_rotation) and an routine that performes automatic search of the best Eular angles is also implemented (see example/automatic_rotation).

 ## Disclaimer
 The correctness of this code has not been thoroughly tested.
 Make sure you KNOW WHAT YOU ARE DOING!